Troubleshooting

 Tasks

 When an input plugin ingests data into the engine, a Chunk is created.
-A Chunk can contains multiple records.
+A Chunk can contain multiple records.
 At flush time, the engine creates a Task that contains the routes for the Chunk associated in question.

 The Task dump describes the tasks associated to the input plugin: